-- 79. The preceding paragraphs are incorporated herein. - 80.
+- 70. The preceding paragraphs are incorporated herein. - 71.
 The 2015 Navigable Waters Definition purports to regulate all interstate waters regardless of navigability or connection to navigable-in-fact waters.
 33 C.F.R. § 328.3(a)(2); 80 Fed.
 Reg.
-37,104. - 81.
-Such waters would include isolated waters or waters that the Supreme Court determined would have no connection or effect on navigable-in fact waters and could not be regulated under the Clean Water Act.
-See SWANCC, 531 U.S. at 171-72 ("We cannot agree that Congress' separate definitional use of the phrase 'waters of the United States' constitutes a basis for reading the term 'navigable waters' out of the statute.
-We said in Riverside Bayview Homes that the word 'navigable' in the statute was of 'limited import' and went on to hold that § 404(a) extended to nonnavigable wetlands adjacent to open waters.
+37,104. - Court determined would have no connection or effect on navigable-in fact waters and could not be regulated under the Clean Water Act.
+See SWANCC, 531 U.S. at 171-72 ("We cannot agree that Congress' separate definitional use of the phrase 'waters of the United States' constitutes a basis for reading the term "navigable waters" out of the statute.
+We said in Riverside Bayview Homes that the word "navigable" in the statute was of 'limited import' and went on to hold that § 404(a) extended to non-navigable wetlands adjacent to open waters.
 But it is one thing to give a word limited effect and quite another to give it no effect whatever.
-The term 'navigable' has at least the import of showing us what Congress had in mind as its authority for enacting the CWA: its traditional jurisdiction over waters that were or had been navigable in fact or which could reasonably be so made.") (internal citation omitted).

-82. Categorical regulation of all interstate waters would exceed the scope of the Clean Water Act as interpreted by the Supreme Court.
-Therefore, the final rule is arbitrary and capricious, and contrary to law, in violation of the Administrative Procedure Act.
+The term 'navigable' has at least the import of showing us what Congress had in mind as its authority for enacting the CWA: its traditional jurisdiction over waters that were or had been navigable in fact or which could reasonably be so made.") (internal citation omitted). - 73.
+Categorical regulation of all interstate waters would exceed the scope of the Clean Water Act as interpreted by the Supreme Court.
+Therefore, the 2015 Navigable Waters Definition is arbitrary and capricious, and contrary to law, in violation of the Administrative Procedure Act.
 See 5 U.S.C. § 706(2)(A).